pronovic/gtml/docs/REFERENCE.md

 ### `#includeliteral`

 Works the same as `#include` but also turns on `#literal` so GTML does not interpret a given file, just includes it.
-This is equivalent to putting `#literal ON` as first line of the included file and then `#literal OFF` as the last line of the included file.
+This is equivalent to putting `#literal ON` as the first line of the included file and then `#literal OFF` as the last line of the included file.

 ### `#define`